fbpx

 Treatment for Schizophrenia

-There is currently no cure for schizophrenia.
-However, there are treatment options that may help patients manage it with minimal symptoms.
 Typically, treatment includes medications and psychological therapies.
 There are several antipsychotic drugs that are effective in decreasing psychotic symptoms present in the acute phase of schizophrenia.
 They also help lower the severity and potential for acute episodes in the future.
 Psychological therapies, including cognitive behavioral therapy (CBT) and supportive psychotherapy, may reduce symptoms, enhance functioning, and help with life skills such as improving social skills, reducing stress, and supporting employment.

-The diagnosis and treatment of schizophrenia can be made difficult when individuals with the disorder also suffer from substance abuse.
+The diagnosis and treatment of schizophrenia can be made difficult when individuals with the disorder also suffer from dual diagnosis.
 Unfortunately, people with schizophrenia are more likely to abuse drugs or alcohol than the general population.
 That may be because they are attempting to self-medicate to relieve the symptoms they are experiencing.
 If an individual shows signs that they are abusing or addicted to drugs or alcohol, they should seek treatment for co-occurring disorders so that both conditions can be treated at the same time.

 Getting Help for Schizophrenia